lscpriv/kuroshizola/content/artwork/artwork-by-happycrumble/index.md

 +++
-title = "Artwork by Happycrumble, commissioned by my BF" description = """This piece was also commissioned as a surprise gift by my boyfriend, Kevin.
+title = "Artwork by HappyCrumble, commissioned by my BF" description = """This piece was also commissioned as a surprise gift by my boyfriend, Kevin.
 I wonder what my character is thinking about?""" date = 2017-11-04